philipyourdad/AIVENTORYVERCEL1/README.md

 This guide helps you launch the backend API, optional ML service, and the React Native mobile app on your local machine.

+### Supabase Deployment

+For deploying to production with Supabase, Vercel, and Railway, please refer to the detailed guide in `SUPABASE_DEPLOYMENT_REFINED.md`.

 ### Prerequisites
 - Node.js 18+ and npm
 - Python 3.10+ (for ML scripts)